Bill Sutch: Personal life

 On 12 January 1934 at Wellington, Bill Sutch married Morva Milburn Williams, a schoolteacher.
 There were no children of the marriage.
 His marriage to Morva was dissolved on 2 February 1944, and he married Shirley Hilda Stanley Smith (1916–2008), a lecturer and later a lawyer, in Auckland on 2 June that year.
 They had one daughter, Helen, who was economic adviser to Prime Minister David Lange and rose to a prominent position with the World Bank.
-In 1953 Bill and Shirley commissioned a house (the Sutch House) in the Wellington suburb of Brooklyn designed by the prominent Austrian architect Ernst Plischke who lived and worked in New Zealand from 1939-1963.
+In 1953 Bill and Shirley commissioned a house (the Sutch House) in the Wellington suburb of Brooklyn designed by the prominent Austrian architect Ernst Plischke who lived and worked in New Zealand from 1939 to 1963.

-Two biographies have been published of Shirley and her marriage to Sutch; Shirley Smith: An Examined Life Sarah Gaitanos 2019 was shortlisted for the Ockhams award.
+Two biographies have been published about Smith and her marriage to Sutch; "Shirley Smith: An Examined Life" by Sarah Gaitanos 2019 was shortlisted for the Ockhams award.
 In 2020 her son in law, Keith Ovenden, published "Bill and Shirley – a memoir" which does not mention Gaitanos' biography (the family had withdrawn cooperation during the writing of it).